 – Advice and application to the Cyprus Stock Exchange, on behalf of clients, to obtain approval;

-– Assistance in drafting the offering memorandum, incorporation and legal documents;
+– Assistance in drafting the offering memorandum, incorporation, and legal documents;

-– Provision of administrator services i.e. act as registrar and transfer agent for the Fund’s Shares / Units, maintain the Share Register of all Shares / Units, processing of Investors applications and redemptions of shares / Units, calculate and issue the net asset valuation of the Alternative Investment Fund, calling and conducting of all shareholders’ meetings, compliance by the Fund with applicable anti-money laundering regulations, provide accounting and other administrative services to the Alternative Investment Fund, be responsible for the day-to-day work, etc;
+– Provision of administrator services i.e. act as a registrar and transfer agent for the Fund’s Shares / Units, maintain the Share Register of all Shares / Units, processing of Investors applications and redemptions of shares / Units, calculate and issue the net asset valuation of the Alternative Investment Fund, calling and conducting of all shareholders’ meetings, compliance by the Fund with applicable anti-money laundering regulations, provides accounting and other administrative services to the Alternative Investment Fund, be responsible for the day-to-day work, etc;

 – Arranging the provision of external audit and tax services.

 Please contact us for a free personal consultation at: